 1. Inflammatory disorders of the thyroid

 The most common cause of hypothyroidism in developed nations is a condition called Hashimoto’s thyroiditis.
-This occurs when the thyroid becomes inflamed and is considered to be an autoimmune disorder.
+This is an autoimmune endocrine disorder that occurs when the thyroid becomes inflamed.
 When someone has Hashimoto’s, their own body essentially begins to attack itself by producing antibodies that try to destroy the thyroid gland.
+(4)

 Why does this happen?
 The immune system mistakenly thinks that the thyroid cells are not a part of the body, so it tries to remove them before they can cause damage and illness.
 The problem is that this causes widespread inflammation, which can result in many different problems.
 According to Dr. Datis Kharrazian, 90 percent of people with hypothyroidism have Hashimoto’s that inflames the thyroid gland over time, but this isn’t the only cause of hypothyroidism.